 The midrange instrumental timbre is neutral for me with that dropped lower-mids and forward but clean sounding upper-mids.
 Higher pitching vocals can sound ethereal rather than weighty and instruments are fast and clean rather than rich and rounded.

 The PRaT is good, despite the hi-fidelity approach to the mids and treble.
 Kinera seems to have allowed the sub-bass a bit of free reign so you get that nice dynamic driver timbre down low and more than decent rumble when called upon.

-Staging is tall, deep and reasonably wide.
-It is really the depth and height of the Nanna staging that grabs your attention.
-The dynamic driver goes an excellent job of delivering some extension and reach down below and the stats drivers to likewise in the upper treble.
-As a result, you get some a nice contrast of power and ethereal airiness beyond the upper mids.
+Staging is tall, deep, and reasonably wide.
+It is really the depth and height of the Kinera Nanna staging that grabs your attention.
+The dynamic driver goes an excellent job of delivering some extension and reaches down below and the stats drivers to likewise in the upper treble.
+As a result, you get some nice contrast of power and ethereal airiness beyond the upper mids.

 Upper mids are pronounced and forward so anything straddling from around 1k upwards is pushed forward.
 Lower-mids are dipped and tuck in behind vocals so staging is stretched ‘front-to-back’.

 Combined with the airiness and a ‘light in tone’ instrumental note delivery, the Nanna actually does a really nice job with classical and chamber music.
 It never sounds closed in with an above-average level of separation that works well with stringed and percussion arrangements.